conclave/pcduino-kmods/pcduino-ir-keypad/README.md

 NOTE:

-This is a sample gpio-based ir-keypad driver for pcDuino.
+This is gpio-based ir-keypad driver sample for pcDuino boards(V1/V2/V3).
 It was tested for my ir-remote controller only.
 The driver is for NEC IR-controller only now, other devices you could change the code by yourself.
 You have to changed something for your device to make it work: